November 13, 2025 | Personal Injury

 Understanding these differences is important for anyone seeking legal help.
 If you are injured in an accident, you will likely need a personal injury attorney.
 If the case involves broader issues like defamation or financial loss, it may fall under general tort law.
 Both areas rely on the concept of holding someone accountable, but the focus and application are different.

-If you have been harmed or injured, understanding the difference between tort law and personal injury law is the first step.
-Taking action quickly, understanding your legal options, and consulting a qualified attorney are essential steps toward recovering compensation and achieving justice.
-Knowledge of the differences between tort law and personal injury law ensures you approach your case with clarity and confidence.
+If you have been harmed, understanding the relationship between tort law and personal injury law is crucial.
+Taking prompt action, understanding your legal options, and consulting with a qualified attorney are important steps toward recovering compensation and securing justice.

-For more information, contact Fellerman & Ciarimboli, Law PC to schedule a free consultation with our experienced personal injury attorneys.
-We proudly serve clients in Scranton, Kingston, Berwick, PA, and Columbia, Lackawanna, Luzerne Counties.
+For more information, contact Fellerman & Ciarimboli, Law PC to schedule a free consultation with our experienced Scranton personal injury attorneys.
+We proudly serve clients in Scranton, Kingston, Berwick, PA, as well as Columbia, Lackawanna, and Luzerne Counties.
 We’re here to fight for your rights with trusted, experienced legal support.
 Let us help you get the justice and compensation you deserve.

 Fellerman & Ciarimboli, Law PC Scranton